Building a Plant-Centred Pantry: Hemp Seeds (new series!)

 Pretty early on in my health food store days, I realized a critical truth about nutrition: we don’t eat nutrients.
 We eat food.
-I can tell you to eat more foods rich in fibre…or to get your omega 3s…but then you have to go to the grocery store and figure out how to turn my advice into a meal.
+I can tell you to eat more foods rich in fibre…or what to eat to get your omega 3s…but then you have to go to the grocery store and figure out how to turn my advice into a meal.
 So I started getting specific on my recipe recommendations.

 Wanna make healthy eating simpler?
 Focus on the foods to eat more of…so welcome to my new series, Building a Plant-Centred Pantry.
 Here, I will talk about the foods I try to eat more of, why they are so great and how to get more of them.